skippy-io/skippy-regression-suite/README.md

 # skippy-regression-suite

-This repo contains a regression suite of functional tests for Skippy itself.
+This repo contains a suite of regression tests for Skippy itself.
 This repo is
 - not packaged and published and
 - not meant to be used by projects that utilize Skippy.